Royalpriesthood3260/Amazon-E-Commerce-Analysis-Project/README.md

 This project went through 1 million e-commerce transactions using SQL to answer real business questions.
 A few things stood out clearly:

-- Electronics is carrying the whole platform — same number of orders as every other category but 65% of the revenue
+- Electronics carries the whole platform — price, not volume, is the real driver
-- Delivery is a serious problem — nearly 1 in 3 orders is delayed across every single city
+- A 30% delay rate in every city is a platform-wide problem that can't be ignored
-- Discounts are being wasted — they don't improve ratings or reduce returns at all
+- Discounts are just lost money — they change nothing for ratings or returns
-- A small group of customers drives most of the money — keeping them happy matters more than chasing new ones
+- A small group of customers brings in most of the revenue — they're the ones that matter

 ---